jameswweis/delphi/README.md

 docker-compose build
 docker-compose up
 ```
 You will need the sample data and models, which are too large to be hosted here.
-The smaller sample data is uploaded [here](https://www.dropbox.com/t/ypuH7DKbJ5TXc0IO), and which needs to be placed in the `data` folder.
-Similarly, you will need the trained models and parameters, which are uploaded [here](https://www.dropbox.com/t/lq6fqR1Yzxtpajh4).
-Both of these files can be extracted in the standard way (e.g. `tar xvfz demo_models.tar.gz`) (please reach out directly for quick help, if you received an expired link notice).
+A small sample dataset is uploaded [here](https://www.dropbox.com/t/EUCBcz6dGrY5c7X1), and which needs to be placed in the `data` folder.
+Similarly, you will need the trained models and parameters, which are uploaded [here](https://www.dropbox.com/t/B0NzYvQlb6ppJX3c).
+Both of these files can be extracted in the standard way (e.g. `tar xvfz demo_models.tar.gz`) (please reach out directly for help if you encounter any problems).

 If you want to run on your own data, you should first download and structure a database as described in the manuscript.
 Datasets can be downloaded from [Lens.org](https://www.lens.org) and structured in your preferred database (for example, using [Neo4j](https://neo4j.com), with instructions available [here](https://neo4j.com/neo4j-graph-database/)), and then the feature matrix can be calculated and extracted using your database's query language (e.g. [Cypher](https://neo4j.com/developer/cypher/) for Neo4j).